 - Soft-ball games: Use soft foam balls to play indoor basketball, bowling, soccer, or catch.
 You can even use balloons to play volleyball or catch.

-If your child refuses to play or join other kids in sports or complains of pain after being active, talk with your doctor.
+If your child doesn't want to play or join other kids in sports or complains of pain during or after being active, talk with your doctor.

 Kids who enjoy sports and exercise tend to stay active throughout their lives.
-And staying fit can improve self-esteem, prevent obesity, and decrease the risk of serious illnesses such as high blood pressure, diabetes, and heart disease later in life.Back to Articles
+And being active can improve learning and attention, prevent obesity, and decrease the risk of serious illnesses such as high blood pressure, diabetes, and heart disease later in life.Back to Articles

 Nutrition & Fitness Center